-This section presents both \emph{constrained problems} and \emph{constrained optimization problems}, the most generic way to formalize CO problems.
-Formally, an instance of a \new{constrained satisfaction problem} is defined as follows.
+This section presents both \emph{constraint satisfaction problems} and \emph{constraint optimization problems}, the most generic way to formalize CO problems.
+Formally, an instance of a \new{constraint satisfaction problem} is defined as follows.

-\begin{definition}[Constrained satisfaction problem instance] An instance of a \textit{constrained satisfaction problem} (CSP) is a tuple $\big( X, D(X), C \big)$, where $X$ is the set of variables, $D(X)$ is the set of domains, that contain possible values for the variables, $C$ is the set of constraints, that restrict assignments of values to variables.
-A solution is an assignment of $X$ from $D$, which satisfies all the constraints of $C$. \end{definition}
+\begin{definition}[Constraint satisfaction problem instance] An instance of a constraint satisfaction problem (CSP) is a tuple $\big( X, D(X), C \big)$, where $X$ is the set of variables, $D(X)$ is the set of domains of the variables, and $C$ is the set of constraints that restrict assignments of values to variables.
+A solution is an assignment of values from $D$ to $X$ that satisfies all the constraints of $C$. \end{definition}

-A natural extension of CSPs are \textit{constrained optimization problems}, that also have an objective function.
-The goal turns in finding a feasible assignment that minimizes the objective function.
-The main difference with the previous optimization frameworks is that CSPs need not have underlying assumptions on the variables, constraints, and objective functions.
+A natural extension of CSPs are \textit{constrained optimization problems}, i.e., CSPs that also have an objective function.
+The goal becomes finding a feasible assignment that minimizes the objective function.
+The main difference with the previous optimization frameworks is that constrained optimization problems do not require underlying assumptions on the variables, constraints, and objective functions.
 Unlike MIPs, non-linear objectives and constraints are applicable within this framework.
 For instance, a TSP model is presented next.

-\begin{example} Given a configuration with $n$ cities and a weight matrix $w$, the TSP can be modeled using $n$ variables $x_i$ over the domains $D(x_i) \colon [n]$.
+\begin{example} Given a configuration with $n$ cities and a weight matrix $w$ in $\mathbb{R}^{n \times n}$, the TSP can be modeled using $n$ variables $x_i$ over the domains $D(x_i) \colon [n]$.
 Variable $x_i$ indicates the $i$-th city to be visited.
-The objective function and constraints are as follows, where \textsc{allDifferent}$(X)$ enforces that each variable from $X$ takes a different value~\cite{regin1994filtering}.
-Note also that the entries of the weight matrix $w$ are indexed using variables: This model enforces each city to have another city as a successor, and to sum up the distances between each city pair along the cycle that has been found. \end{example}
+The objective function and constraints read as where \textsc{allDifferent}$(X)$ enforces that each variable from $X$ takes a different value~\citep{regin1994filtering}, and the entries of the weight matrix $w$ are indexed using variables.
+This model enforces each city to have another city as a successor and sums up the distances between each pair of consecutive cities along the cycle. \end{example}